sendyhalim/laravel-modularizer/readme.md

 ---

 Modularizer is a Laravel 4 plugin.
 Basically it is an artisan command creates module and auto validation repository based on given input.
-It is inspired by some of these amazing people:
+It is inspired by these amazing people:

 * [creolab's module](https://github.com/creolab/laravel-modules)
 * [JeffreyWay's generator](https://github.com/JeffreyWay/Laravel-4-Generators)